617-coop/617-coop.github.io/README.md

 4.3.1  Officers and Representatives

 Each circle shall elect a chairperson (or facilitator) of circle meetings and a secretary from amongst its members.
-Each circle shall also elect one or more representatives of the circle in the next higher circle, whether or not that person is a member of the circle, provided the representative is in some way connected to the LLC.
+Each circle shall also elect one or more representatives of the circle in the next higher circle, whether or not that person is a member of the circle, provided the representative is in some way connected to the organization.
 These elections shall be conducted annually, or as deemed necessary by the circle, at a meeting convened for this purpose, according to the consent principle and after open discussion.

 4.3.2  Multiple Functions